Nadi-System/nadi-book/src/intro/udf.md

 sum_vals([1,2,3, 4, 5, 6])
 ```

-Do be careful of exit condition while working with recursion.
+Be careful of exit condition while working with recursion.
 This could lead into infinite loop.
 NADI will crash with stack overflow if that happens.
 This can also happen if there is too much recursion.

-We will provide iteration through for loop in future so that these things can be avoided.
+Iteration through for loop can be used to generate arrays, but currently there is no syntax for reducing the iteration to single value like required in the sum case.
+In future, we plan to provide `reduce` system so that these things can be avoided.
 This is the first iteration of the user defined functions.

 ## Default Values